13 Filesystem and Input/Output (IO)

 We are going to read this line

-If you are not familiar with position indicators, you may not recognize what the method seekTo() is, or, what does it do.
+If you are not familiar with position indicators, you might not recognize the method seekTo().
 If that is your case, do not worry, we are going to talk more about this method at Section 13.6.
 But essentially this method is moving the position indicator back to the beginning of the file, so that we can read the contents of the file from the beginning.

 13.5.2 Opening files and appending data to it